braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl.md

 {% multi_lang_include video.html id="zP1N_wN0SsQ" align="right" %}

+{:.subintro}
-> A secure socket layer (SSL) encrypts a URL with HTTPS, instead of the less secure HTTP.
+A secure socket layer (SSL) encrypts a URL with HTTPS, instead of the less secure HTTP.
 HTTPS in a URL indicates that a valid and trusted SSL or TLS certificate exists, and that the website is safe to visit and isn't a source of dangerous malware.

 ## Why is SSL important?